Doing Business in Egypt 2014

 See trading across borders details on 5 port cities in Egypt.

 How would a city's ranking change if it reformed?
-See the impact of reforms by using the ranking simulator (60 kb excel file) to change indicator values.
+See the impact of reforms by using the ranking simulator for Egypt (Excel, 60KB) to change indicator values.
 This exercise assumes that other cities don't reform.